Borzoi Temperament: What's Good About 'Em, What's Bad About 'Em

-Once past the puppy stage, he is calm and quiet indoors, gliding through the living room with light-footed grace.
+Once past the puppy stage, he is calm and quiet indoors, gliding through your living room with light-footed grace.

 Off-leash, though, he explodes into a powerful, driving, floating gallop.
-The space where he is loosed to run must be safe and enclosed, else he will be out of sight in seconds.
+Therefore the space where he is loosed to run must be safe and enclosed, else he will be out of sight in seconds.
 Breeders say the leading cause of death in Borzoi is being hit by a car.

-Most Borzois are polite but reserved with strangers.
-Because of their great size and strength, they require early socialization to avoid either shyness or aggression.
+With strangers, most Borzois are polite but reserved.
+Because of their great size and strength, they require early socialization to avoid either aggression (rare) or skittishness/shyness (more common).

-Usually sociable with other dogs of their own size, the Borzoi is a deadly serious chaser of anything that runs, including cats and tiny dogs.
+Usually sociable with other dogs of their own size, the Borzoi is a deadly serious chaser of anything that runs, including cats and small dogs.

 Like all sighthounds, Borzoi are independent and not inclined to obey slavishly.